Agency Cross-Servicing Responsibilities

 TFM Volume I, Part 3, Chapter 5400; Standards for a Debt Collection Center Designation

-TFM Volume I, Part 4, Chapter 4000; Debt Management Services Collection of Delinquent Nontax Debt
+TFM Volume I, Part 3, Chapter 5000; Collecting Delinquent Nontax Debt Through the Treasury Cross-Servicing Program

 - Other Resources